OrderLab/ePass/README.md

 [![Build ePass](https://github.com/OrderLab/ePass/actions/workflows/build.yml/badge.svg)](https://github.com/OrderLab/ePass/actions/workflows/build.yml)

 ePass is an in-kernel LLVM-like compiler framework that introduces an SSA-based intermediate representation (IR) for eBPF programs.
 It provides a lifter that lifts eBPF bytecode to ePass IR, a pass runner that runs user-defined passes, and a code generator that compiles IR to eBPF bytecode.
-Users could write flexible passes using our LLVM-like APIs to analyze and manipulate the IR. ePass could work with the verifier to improve its flexibility (i.e. reduce false rejections) and safety (i.e. reduce false acceptance at runtime).
+Users could write flexible passes using our LLVM-like APIs to analyze and manipulate the IR. ePass also provides an in-kernel supervisor that cooperates ePass core with the verifier to improve its flexibility (i.e. reduce false rejections) and safety (i.e. reduce false acceptance at runtime).
 It could also be used in userspace for testing.

 ## Key Features

 - **IR-based compilation**: Converts BPF programs to an SSA-based intermediate representation for code rewriting
 - **Flexible passes**: ePass core provides various APIs to analyze and manipulate the IR, allowing users to write flexible passes including static analyzing, runtime checks, and optimization.
+- **Verifier Aware**: ePass works with the existing verifier.
+The verifier is better for static verification while ePass focuses more on code rewriting and runtime verification.
 - **User-friendly debugging**: ePass supports compiling to both kernel and userspace for easier debugging.

 > ePass is under active development and we are improving its usability and safety.
 We welcome any suggestions and feedback.
-Feel free to open issues or contact us.
+Feel free to open issues or [contact us](#contact-and-citation).

 ## Design Goals